btcopenstamp/stamps_sdk/docs/src20utxospecs.md

 }
 ```

-#### UTXO Transfer (Pending Consideration)
+#### UTXO Transfer

 Transfers all assets attached to all inputs to the first non-OP_RETURN output.
-If no non-OP_RETURN output exists, the assets will either be destroyed, or the transaction will be invalid.
+If no non-OP_RETURN output exists, the assets are either destroyed or returned to the originating accounts(TBD).
 ### Existing Operations

 #### Deploy